EvaMaeRey/ggtedious/README.md

-Building a simple, straightforward extension in good company (workshop\!) will provide a misery-loves-company occasion to build a correct package and strengthen testing muscles.
+Building a simple, straightforward extension in good company (workshop\!) will provide a misery-loves-company occasion to build a correct package and build/strengthen testing muscles.

 <https://angeladuckworth.com/grit-scale/>